 If your pet does not return home, it could be because of death, abduction, or she has just lost her way.

-Letting your cat explore the outside world is a luxury for her and a responsibility for you.
-Always get your cat spayed/neutered, on a preventative flea/tick treatment program, and micro-chipped before you let her roam free.
-To keep her returning home, provide her with a routine feeding schedule, a safe shelter, and even another feline friend.
+Letting your cat explore the outside world is a luxury for them and a responsibility for you.
+Always get your cat spayed/neutered, on a preventative flea/tick treatment program, and micro-chipped before you let them roam free.
+To keep them returning home, provide them with a routine feeding schedule, a safe shelter, and even another feline friend.

 SEE ALSO: 10 Tips for Making Your Cat Love You